 3. Irritated skin (sunburn, rash)

-Just like when you’re having acne.
+Just like when you have acne.
 Using Gua Sha over your irritated skin may cause even more irritation and redness.
 Focus on soothing products and you can do more Gua Sha once your skin has recovered.

 Takeaway: Gua Sha is a simple yet inexpensive alternative for your daily self-care dose.
-This Ancient-Chinese scraping technique has been proven to be beneficial for our body in so many ways and so does our skin.
-From improving lymphatic drainage, relieving tense muscle and even improving blood circulation.
-This is why a great Gua Sha tools can be a great investment for a better skin day ahead!
+This Ancient-Chinese scraping technique has been proven beneficial for our body in many ways.
+It also benefits our skin by improving lymphatic drainage, relieving tense muscle, and improving blood circulation.
+This is why a great Gua Sha tool can be an excellent investment for better skin days ahead!